 LuggageHero can help you transform your travel days into holidays.
-We use local shops, Hotels, hostel and cafes as temporary storage units giving you a convenient, cheap and easy service to use on your travels.
+We use local shops, Hotels, hostels, and cafes as temporary storage units giving you a convenient, cheap, and easy service to use on your travels.
 So far LuggageHero has helped travelers with more than 300.000 hours worth of experiences.

 While traditional storage facilities gave you few options to explore your destination without spending precious time on commuting back and forth, you can now bring your luggage with you and store it nearby while you are out on adventures.